scottyroges/MortgageMatrix/memory-bank/activeContext.md

 ## Recent Changes

+- Created a Contact Us page with email contact information (info@mortgagematrix.me)
+- Updated the Footer component to link to the new Contact Us page
 - Implemented the first two screens of the Mortgage Matrix app (Home Affordability Estimator and Monthly Payment Calculator)
 - Added URL parameter sharing functionality to both calculator screens